IBM/openapi-validator/README.md

 ### Customization

 You can modify the behavior of the validator for your project to meet your preferred standards.
-Specific validation "rules" can be turned off, or configured to trigger an error, warning, info, or hint message in the validator output.

-Some validations can be configured even further, such as switching the case convention for parameter names.
-There are also currently some validations that cannot be disabled or configured to a different severity.
-You can see the rule associated with each message produced by the validator with the `-v` command line option.
-**Rules that are not configurable will show the name `builtin`.**

-The validator also employs the [`Spectral`](https://github.com/stoplightio/spectral) validation/linting engine to detect certain issues in the API document.
-Spectral rules can also be configured to trigger an error, warning, info, or hint message in the validator output with the `.spectral.yaml` configuration file.
-When the validator issues a message as the result of a Spectral rule, the rule name displayed will correspond to the Spectral rule.
-You must add a Spectral configuration if you want to create a new rule, as opposed to modifying an existing one.

-To get started configuring the validator, [set up](#setup) a [configuration file](#configuration-file).
-See the [Spectral configuration](#spectral-configuration) section for more details on customization with Spectral.
+See the [customization documentation](docs/ibm-cloud-rules.md#customization) for more information.

 ## Installation
 There are two main ways to install the validator, either using NPM or building from source.
 Installing with NPM is recommended.